giraldiego/NOIR/SETUP.md

 - NECR scripts trigger the first time you equip a crossbow, it is desirable to do this outside of combat.
 Some user reported a crash when he picked a crossbow and tried to equip it in a heavy loaded cell inside combat.
 To avoid this situation, the first time you ever equip your crossbow, don't do it in combat.
 - To avoid save corruption and crashes due to wrong save states, follow the MCM configuration for SSSO below.
 - If you can't dodge roll using CGO, check this [vid](https://youtu.be/RjhS9LvEaSM) for a solution.
 - [More Bandit Camps](https://www.nexusmods.com/skyrimspecialedition/mods/1994) has been tweaked to use a % chance for a bandit to get cloned instead of a fixed multiplier (2x, 3x, 4x, etc).
-The default value is 40%, so BEWARE of this is you are new to Requiem.
+The default value is 10%.

 ## Current issues v1.3.6